soeilin/NZX_Company/README.md

 ## Overview

 This repository documents my journey from understanding how business operations generate cash flows, to how assets are managed and valued, how firms allocate capital, and ultimately how cash flows are structured, financed and monitored in capital markets.

-It consolidates my quantitative background in Mathematics & Statistics, professional experience in retail and commercial real estate analytics, and ongoing development in financial modelling, real assets, credit and structured finance.
+It consolidates my quantitative background in Maths & Stats, professional experience in retail and commercial real estate analytics, and ongoing development in financial modelling, real assets, credit and structured finance.

-It is not organised around industries, but around a progressively more abstract understanding of the same analytical object:
+The portfolio is organised around analytical progression rather than career chronology, and around a progressively more abstract understanding of the same analytical object: **cash flow**.

-**Business → Assets → Capital → Risk → Structured Cash Flows**

 ## Portfolio Thesis